 - Value for Money

 Hits all the keyboard trends and buzz words: PBT, Doubleshot, RGB, Wireless, 60%, and Programmable.
 Best value for the money in a compact mechanical keyboard with that many features, multiple switch choices and wireless connectivity.

 UPDATE: Obins has released the Anne Pro 2, an updated model that uses the same basic design with added features and improvements over the original.
-Version 2 uses USB Type C for the wired connection, includes a larger capacity battery (1900mAh), battery level indicator, on/off switch, new firmware and additional function key that provides another layer of customization.
+Version 2 uses USB Type C for the wired connection, includes a larger capacity battery (1900mAh), battery level indicator, on/off switch, new firmware, more switch options and additional function key that provides another layer of customization.
 The new version replaces the original completely, so all previous links now direct to the updated model 2.